gallochris/cbb-docs/hugo_source/content/player-stats/08-fouls.md

 `FC/40 = (Fouls committed / MP) * 40`

-For example, Quentin Snider of Louisville committed 1.32 fouls per 40 minutes in 2017-2018.
-This was 12th in the country.
+For example, Kyle Guy of Virginia committed 1.16 fouls per 40 minutes in 2018-2019.
+This was 5th in the country.

-Snider committed 38 fouls playing in 1155 minutes over the season.
+Snider committed 39 fouls playing in 1345 minutes over the season.

-`FC/40 = (38 / 1155) * 40 = 1.32`
+`FC/40 = (39 / 1345) * 40 = 1.16`

 ### Fouls drawn per 40 minutes played \(FD/40\)